-Interstate 295 (Florida 9A) is the beltway encircling the Jacksonville metro area.
-The loop measures 60.864 miles1 in length and provides access to the outlying suburbs and beaches as well as acting as a bypass for the often congested Interstate 95 through Jacksonville.
+Interstate 295 (SR 9A) is the beltway encircling the Jacksonville metro area.
+The loop measures 60.864 miles1 in length both providing access to the outlying suburbs and beaches as well as acting as a bypass for the often congested Interstate 95 through Jacksonville.

 Interstate 295 Express Lanes